mSpy Review 2026: Parental Control or Surveillance Scout?

 • Instagram

 On iOS, mSpy requires a jailbroken iPhone to monitor certain apps.
 This process involves removing software restrictions imposed by Apple, allowing users to access and modify the device's operating system.
-This is a risky thing to do to your phone, and might be a step too far for some.
+This is a risky thing to do to your phone and might be a step too far for some users.

 Text messages

-mSpy allows parents to thoroughly monitor their child's text interactions.
+mSpy allowed us to thoroughly monitor the device's text interactions.
 This includes SMS messages as well as messaging apps.
 Parents will need to install the app on their child’s cell phone to reveal sent, received, and even deleted messages.
 It displays the sender or receiver's number, helping verify the identity of those interacting with your child.

 mSpy also provides timestamps for each message, offering insights into your child's texting habits.
 This feature aids in understanding and analyzing their communication trends, ensuring a safe and transparent texting environment for children.